ssenr/arch-guide/README.md

 | Root Partition | 8300 | 20GiB or 35GiB |
 | Home Partition | 8300 | N/A |

 To begin using cgdisk, use the command `cgdisk /dev/[drive]`.
 If you do not remember the name of the drive, run `lsblk` and find the name of the drive in the first column.
-If you're installing
+We will beging partitioning in the order of the table given above.

+**EFI System Partition**: Select the large pool of free space and hit enter, then hit enter when asked for first sector, then enter the recommended space for the partition from the table.
+When asked for the code enter `EF00`.

+**Swap Partition**

 # Notes